 The answer lies in the twist.

 Knitting or crocheting with a yarn changes the amount of twist.
 How it changes depends on the final twist direction of the yarn and the direction in which you wrap the yarn around the needle.

-This table shows how different techniques affect S-plied and Z-plied
+This table shows how different techniques affect S-plied and Z-plied yarns:

 |Knitting 'Western' method